dharmamitra/dharmamitra-guides/docs/mitra_tools/deep_research.md

 > *Advanced translation mode that provides comprehensive research context by integrating deep semantic search across entire data collections.*

+<span style="color: #990000; font-weight: bold;">The user guides currently available on this website do not yet reflect the updated Dharmamitra user interface.
+We appreciate your patience while our team is actively working on revising them.</span>

 **MITRA Deep Research** is an enhanced translation experience that goes beyond simple text translation.
 By setting the target language in MITRA Translate to `Deep Research`, users receive not just a translation, but also comprehensive semantic analysis that leverages the full power of [MITRA Search](search.md) and [DharmaNexus](../../dharmanexus.md).

 MITRA Deep Research is especially powerful on shorter queries, and we suggest to keep the input limited to a few lines of text: 3-4 verses at once or a coherent paragraph of prose is the upper limit of what MITRA Deep Research can progress at once.
 Shorter requests might lead to better results.